AidanBobholz/DS202_Final_Group_16/README.md

 ### Variables

 -   Year: The year in which the data point was collected.
--   Fluid_Beverage_Milk: Includes the milk-content weight of beverage milks: whole, reduced fat, low fat, skim, flavored, buttermilk, eggnog, and miscellaneous.
 -   American_Cheese: The amount of American cheese consumed in the U.S. per capita.
 -   Other_than_American_Cheese: The amount of cheese other than American cheese consumed in the U.S. per capita.
 -   Cottage_Cheese: The amount of Cottage cheese consumed in the U.S. per capita.
--   Butter: The amount of butter consumed in the U.S. per capita.
 -   Dry_Whole_Milk: The amount of Dry_Whole_Milk consumed in the U.S. per capita.
 -   Nonfat_and_Skim_milk_powder: The amount of Nonfat_and_Skim_milk_powder consumed in the U.S. per capita.
 -   Dry_Butter_Milk: The amount of Dry_Butter_Milk consumed in the U.S. per capita.